-Long term efficacy and safety of Glycopyrronium bromide tablets has not been studied beyond 24 weeks of use.
-Continued use should be discussed with the patient's doctor every 3 months to check that Glycopyrronium bromide tablets are still right for the patient.
+Long term efficacy and safety of Glycopyrronium Bromide Tablets has not been studied beyond 24 weeks of use.
+Continued use should be discussed with the patient's doctor every 3 months to check that Glycopyrronium Bromide Tablets are still right for the patient.

-Pregnancy and breast-feeding

-Glycopyrronium bromide tablets must not be given if the patient is pregnant or thinks they may be pregnant or is breastfeeding (see section 2 'Do not take').
+Pregnancy and breast-feedingGlycopyrronium Bromide Tablets must not be given if the patient is pregnant or thinks they may be pregnant or is breastfeeding (see section 2 'Do not take').
 Discuss with the patient's doctor whether there is a need for contraception.

-Driving and using machines

-Glycopyrronium bromide tablets may affect vision and co-ordination.
+Driving and using machinesGlycopyrronium Bromide Tablets may affect vision and coordination.
 This may affect the performance of skilled tasks such as driving, riding a bicycle, or using machines.
-If you are affected in this way, DO NOT drive, ride a bike or operate machinery until your vision and co-ordination is completely recovered.
+If the patient is affected in this way, DO NOT drive, ride a bicycle, or operate machinery until their vision and co-ordination has completely recovered.
 If there is any doubt, ask your doctor for advice.

-Glycopyrronium bromide tablets contain lactose and sodium
+Glycopyrronium Bromide Tablets contain lactose and sodium